 If you’ve ever heard of the aurora australis, you might wonder: is it possible to see the aurora australis in Australia?
 They are named for Australia, after all!

 Yes, it’s possible to see the aurora australis – also called the southern lights – in Australia!
 You just need to know when and where to go.
 We’ve put together this huge guide to seeing the southern lights in Australia, including everything you need to know.
-We’ll explain the science of the aurora australis, the best season to see them in Australia, the states in Aus where you can view the aurora plus where to go in each, and additional tips on viewing the aurora in Australia.
+We’ll explain the science of the aurora australis, the best season to see them in Australia, the states and territories in Aus where you can view the aurora plus where to go in each, and additional tips on viewing the aurora in Australia.

 Here’s everything you need to know to see the southern lights in Australia, in one helpful place.